 Michael A. Hartmeier has been a member of our Board of Directors since October 2020.
-Mr. Hartmeier has served as a member of the board of directors of Full House Resorts, Inc. (Nasdaq: FLL) since December 2020.
 Mr. Hartmeier is the former Group Head of Lodging, Gaming and Leisure Investment Banking at Lehman Brothers, and its successor Barclays, which he led from 2000 to 2020.
 Prior to this role, he served as Group Head of the Gaming Investment Group of Credit Suisse First Boston from 1995 to 2000.
 Mr. Hartmeier has extensive experience identifying, analyzing and evaluating strategic and financial transactions for brands, management companies and real estate owners in the lodging sector.
 In the lodging real estate investment trust ("REIT") sector, he served as advisor on numerous high profile mergers and acquisitions.
 Mr. Hartmeier received a Masters in Business Administration from Harvard Business School and a B.A. in Economics-Business from the University of California at Los Angeles.
 While at UCLA, he was awarded the Pacific-10 Conference Medal.
 He is a CPA (non-practicing) and began his career as an auditor at Price Waterhouse.
+Mr. Hartmeier is a member of the board of directors of Full House Resorts, Inc. (Nasdaq: FLL).
 Our Board of Directors has determined that Mr. Hartmeier's qualifications to serve on our Board of Directors include his extensive experience in finance and advising companies in the lodging sector, including REITs, and his experience advising companies throughout his more than 25-year career in investment banking.

 Kathleen A. Merrill has been a member of our Board of Directors since February 2019.
-Mrs. Merrill currently serves as Senior Vice President and Chief Information Officer of Southwest Airlines, a position she has held since 2017.
-In this position, she is responsible for leading all of the airline's technology efforts to support strategic capabilities.
-Prior to serving in this position, she also served at Southwest Airlines as Vice President of Business Transformation, Corporate Delivery and Technology from 2012 to 2017, as well as Vice President of Strategic Planning and Implementation from 2008 to 2012 and in various technology positions prior to 2008.
+Mrs. Merrill currently serves as Executive Advisor of Southwest Airlines.
+Previously, she was the Senior Vice President and Chief Information Officer of Southwest Airlines, a position she held from 2017 to February 2023.
+In that position, she was responsible for leading all of the airline's technology efforts to support strategic capabilities.
+She also served at Southwest Airlines as Vice President of Business Transformation, Corporate Delivery and Technology from 2012 to 2017, as well as Vice President of Strategic Planning and Implementation from 2008 to 2012 and in various technology positions prior to 2008.
 Prior to joining Southwest Airlines in 2004, Mrs. Merrill held roles at American Airlines and Capital One Auto Finance.
 Mrs. Merrill received a B.B.A. in marketing from the University of North Texas.
 Our Board of Directors has determined that Mrs. Merrill's qualifications to serve on our Board of Directors include her executive experience in the travel industry and her expertise in the field of technology, both of which have become increasingly important in our industry.